Wren Howell

 When I was visiting friends during Christmas break, a friend’s relative was watching basketball on a streaming site.
 With his permission, I asked to see his laptop to check if any strange downloads were attempted, but nothing caught my eye initially.
 But I saw some peculiar extensions in the recycle bin.
 Since I knew that he only used the computer for surfing the internet and editing documents, I decided to do some proactive hardening for him.

 The Windows Registry is like a library that stores essential information about a computer’s configuration settings, preferences, and settings.
-The library is broken up into different sections called Hives, each with a key and subkeys (where something is stored) and associated value (what is stored) within them.
+The library is broken up into different sections called registry hives, each with a key and subkeys (where something is stored) and associated value (what is stored) within them.

-A particular key, HKEY_CLASSES_ROOT\ in the Windows Registry, contains information related to file extensions.
-The purpose of this key is to manage the behavior and file associations in Windows.
+A particular key, HKEY_CLASSES_ROOT\Directory\shell\open in the Windows Registry, contains information related to file extensions.
+The purpose of this key is related to defining the actions that occur when a user double-clicks or selects “Open” on a directory (folder) in the Windows File Explore.
 Every time a user tries to open a file on their computer, the operating system checks this key to see how to open it.
 For example, when a user tries to open a .txt file, Windows looks up how this application can be run (by default, it is via Notepad) and then determines how to edit and execute the file.

 Since this behevior is all pre-programmed, as a user (or a system administrator), we can control how particular extensions will be executed when they are opened.
 This is important because threat actors use certain file extension types to get a user to execute a malicious program on a machine.
 One of the common file extensions that threat actors abuse is .hta extension.
 HTA stands for Hypertext Markup Language Application that has an executable file that contains hypertext code and could also contain VBScript or JScript code.